Laura Fuentes

 How to Make Crockpot Lasagna Soup

-Toss in the diced tomatoes, tomato paste, broth, 1 cup water, garlic, Italian seasoning, onions, salt, and black pepper.
-Stir to combine.
+Toss in the diced tomatoes, tomato paste, liquid, garlic, onion, and seasonings.

-In the final 30 minutes, add the second cup of water and the pasta.
-Stir to combine and cover with the lid.
-Cook for the remaining 30 minutes or until the pasta is tender.
+In the final 30 minutes, add the pasta.
+Let it cook for the remaining 30 minutes or until the pasta is tender.

 What to Serve with Crockpot Lasagna Soup

 This is the type of recipe you want to serve with garlic bread or my Cheese Twists so you can dunk them into the soup and soak up all that flavor.
-If you’re looking for something fresh, a crisp romaine salad with tomatoes and my homemade Balsamic Vinaigrette will certainly hit the spot.
+If you’re looking for something fresh, a simple side salad and my homemade balsamic vinaigrette will hit the spot.

 Lasagna Soup in the Slow Cooker